 I regularly train professionals and non professionals in trauma informed approaches (e.g. Therapeutic Parenting).

 Adoption Support Fund

 I am an approved Adoption Support Fund Provider.
-I can therefore accept referrals through the Local Authority for therapeutic intervention funded through the Adoption Support Fund.
+I can therefore accept referrals through the Local Authority for therapeutic assessment and/or intervention funded through the Adoption Support Fund.

 Please do call to discuss your specific needs.